Dynamics of disordered quantum systems with two- and three-dimensional tensor networks

-In this work we have demonstrated that two- and three-dimensional tensor networks, when contracted with message passing-based schemes, can be used to efficiently simulate the complex quantum dynamics induced by the disordered, time-dependent Hamiltonian in Eq.~(\ref{Eq:Hamiltonian}) on various lattices, including lattices with small loops and in three dimensions.
-Our simulations are scalable, with state-of-the-art accuracies for a given two-point observable requiring resources that scale roughly linearly in the system size (for system sizes where we can verify our results).
-We are thus able to reach system sizes on the order of hundreds of qubits and observe a scaling collapse of the correlation function following the driving of the system through a dynamical phase transition.
-For the largest systems simulated we obtain a value for the Kibble-Zurek exponent consistent with recent Monte Carlo-based simulations \cite{Massimo2024} and with the collapse of the Binder cumulant performed in Ref.~\cite{king2024}.
+In this work we have demonstrated that tensor networks, when contracted with message passing-based schemes, can be used to efficiently simulate the complex quantum dynamics induced by the disordered, time-dependent Hamiltonian in Eq.~\ref{Eq:Hamiltonian} on various lattices, including lattices with small loops and in three dimensions.
+Our simulations are scalable in both two and three dimensions, reaching state-of-the-art accuracies with resources that scale roughly linearly in the system size.
+We are able to reach system sizes on the order of hundreds of qubits, allowing us to observe the universal Kibble-Zurek physics which emerges when driving the system through a phase transition.
+Moreover, we obtain values for the Kibble-Zurek exponent consistent with recent Monte Carlo-based simulations \cite{Massimo2024}, and the collapse of the Binder cumulant performed in Refs.~\cite{king2024, king2023}.

 For the Ising quantum spin glass problem at hand, our classical approach demonstrably outperforms other reported methods, specifically other classical tensor network approaches and machine learning-based approaches \cite{king2024}.
 In the case of the cylindrical and diamond lattices we are also able to reach errors noticeably lower than the quantum annealing approach employed by the D-Wave Advantage$2$ system \cite{king2024} with a computational scaling that is roughly linear in the system size.
 In the case of the dimerized cubic lattice, our errors are comparable to the D-Wave system.